There are lots of good reasons to be active outside...

 Numerous studies have found that spending time in nature has a positive effect on mental health and wellbeing.
 Stepping out into green spaces for your walk or run gives an extra lift to your mood and increases your feelings of self-esteem.
 And woods, fields, and parks are great places to practise mindfulness - taking some time out of your busy schedule to relax and use your senses to reflect on your natural surroundings.

 Missing meeting up with friends at work, the gym, or coffee shop?
-Being active together outdoors is a great way to reconnect with people, build relationships and reduce feelings of isolation.
+You can still meet up with one other person outdoors and being active together is a great way to reconnect with people, build relationships and reduce feelings of isolation.

 It's easy to maintain social distancing